latifkabir/BrightSTAR/README.md

 - `libBrStar`: Main Bright STAR classes.
 Functionality added on top on `StRoot`.
 Class name starts with `TSt`.
 - `StRoot`: StRoot classes.
 Based on StMaker design.
 Used to generate user defined pico DST.
 - `analysis`: Prototype analysis example for each detector.
+Detector specific scripts start with the acronym of the detector.
 - `diffAnalysis`: Main analysis scripts for the physics analysis.
 A_N specific scripts starts with `An`.
-Detector specific scripts start with the acronym of the detector.
 - `runMacros`: Compilable macros to run the Makers from StRoot.
-- `emJetAna`: EM Jet Ananlysis with FMS and EEMC
+- `emJetAnalysis`: EM Jet Ananlysis with FMS and EEMC
 - `starSim`: Simulation work for STAR

 Bright STAR Maker